 Presently, the Regional Science Archives consists mainly of the collected papers of Professors Walter Isard and Barclay Jones.
 Professor Isard donated about 100 cubic feet of material to the Archives when he moved to Cornell University in 1979.
 Professor Jones's papers consisting of about 42 cubic feet were transferred to the Archives following his death in May 1997.
 In addition to these collections, smaller research files have been contributed by several past presidents of the Association.

-Since becoming the Archivist of the RSAI in January 1998, I have worked with the staff of the Rare and Manuscript Collections to define appropriate and realistic long-term objectives for the Regional Science Archives.
+After David Boyce became the Archivist of the RSAI in January 1998, he worked with the staff of the Rare and Manuscript Collections to define appropriate and realistic long-term objectives for the Regional Science Archives.
 The following objectives for the Regional Science Archives were discussed and endorsed by the RSAI Council at Montreal on November 11, 1999:

 - collect, organize and preserve materials pertaining to the founding, development and influence of the Regional Science Association International (newsletters, conference programs and abstracts, financial reports, directories, etc.).

 - advise individuals concerning what materials are worth preserving in archives; generally, published books and articles available in library collections are not placed in archives; however, other printed items of a more temporary nature such as course outlines, printed notes, and significant correspondence is appropriate for archiving.
-While original manuscripts of the most noteworthy publications are potentially interesting, in general original manuscripts and revised manuscripts may not be suitable for archiving.
 It helps greatly if the materials are in good order and well labeled.
-Likewise, it is desirable for someone who understands manuscript materials to sort through the papers and weed them, if appropriate.
+Likewise, it is desirable for someone who understands manuscript materials to sort through the papers and discard items of short term interest, as appropriate.

-Inquiries from individuals and academic programs should be directed to me at the address given below.
-I will attempt to offer advice, after consulting with the Curator of Rare and Manuscript Collections of Cornell University Library.
+Inquiries from individuals and academic programs should be directed to the current Archivist, who will attempt to offer advice, after consulting with the Curator of Rare and Manuscript Collections of Cornell University Library.

-From my brief experience, I have learned that the public perceives the Archivist as a general resource for historical and reference information about Regional Science.
-I do routinely receive requests concerning the whereabouts of published and unpublished papers in our field, and I do my best to be helpful.
+The RSAI Archivist is also a general resource for historical and reference information about Regional Science.
+The Archivist routinely receives requests concerning the whereabouts of published and unpublished papers in our Regional Science field.
 However, as can be seen from the above discussion, this activity is not the main function of the Archivist.